 Any coach, parent or spectator ejected from a game will be suspended for the remainder of the tournament.
-These individuals may not be within 200 of the team bench through out the remainder of the tournament.
+These individuals may not be within 200 feet of the team bench throughout the remainder of the tournament.
 Any player ejected from a game will be suspended for the remainder of that game plus the next game.
 If the suspended party negatively affects the tournament in any way, they will be removed from the facility and may not set foot on any MBT Tournament facility for the remainder of the weekend.
 If the individual(s) refuses to leave promptly and orderly the police will be called.
 It is possible for the individual/team to face additional penalties regarding future MBT participation.
+NEW: Any player, coach or spectator ejected in their last game of a tournament will sit out their next league game.